Look-ahead (backtracking): Use of look ahead

-The results of look ahead is used to decide the next variable to evaluate and the order of values to give to this variable.
+The results of look ahead are used to decide the next variable to evaluate and the order of values to give to this variable.
 In particular, for any unassigned variable and value, look-ahead estimates the effects of setting that variable to that value.

-The choice of the next variable and the choice of the next value to give it are complementary, in that the value is typically chosen in such a way a solution (if any) is found as quickly as possible, while the next variable is typically chosen in such a way unsatisfiability (if the current partial solution is unsatisfiable) is proven as quickly as possible.
+The choice of the next variable and the choice of the next value to give it are complementary, in that the value is typically chosen in such a way that a solution (if any) is found as quickly as possible, while the next variable is typically chosen in such a way unsatisfiability (if the current partial solution is unsatisfiable) is proven as quickly as possible.

 The choice of the next variable to evaluate is particularly important, as it may produce exponential differences in running time.
-In order to prove unsatisfiability as quickly as possible, variables leaving few alternatives after assigned are the preferred ones.
+In order to prove unsatisfiability as quickly as possible, variables leaving few alternatives after being assigned are the preferred ones.
 This idea can be implemented by checking only satisfiability or unsatisfiability of variable/value pairs.
 In particular, the next variable that is chosen is the one having a minimal number of values that are consistent with the current partial solution.
 In turn, consistency can be evaluated by simply checking partial consistency, or by using any of the considered look ahead techniques discussed above.

 The following are three methods for ordering the values to tentatively assign to a variable: